RizwanHanif786/RizwanHanif786/README.md

 # Hi there 👋, I'm Rizwan Hanif!
-## A Software Engineer and Full Stack Developer.
+## A Software Engineer and Full Stack Developer
 ### 🚀 About Me
 📍  **Multan, Pakistan**
 📞 **Phone:** +923086871971